Texas Tech University

 1. Overview

 Payments of purchase orders must always comply with federal and state laws.
+Payments will not be made in the absence of a purchase order.
+(The other method of paying a vendor is by Pcard.)
 In the event of a conflict between this policy and any federal or state law, the stricter of the conflicting policies will prevail.

 2. Definitions

-Invoice: An itemized bill for goods or services delivered or performed by a vendor.
+Invoice: An itemized bill for goods, equipment, or services delivered or performed by a vendor.

-Receipt: A written acknowledgment of having received or taken into possession any goods or services ordered from a vendor.
+Receipt: A written acknowledgment by the TTU department of having received or taken into possession any goods or services ordered from a vendor.

-Service(s): The furnishing of labor, time, and effort by a vendor, contractor, or auxiliary enterprise, including a construction project, which may involve, to a lesser degree, the delivery or supply of goods.
+Service(s): The furnishing of labor, time, and effort by a vendor, contractor, or auxiliary enterprise, including a construction project, which may involve, to a lesser degree, the delivery or supply of goods or equipment.

-Vendor: An individual or business or governmental entity that has a contract or purchase order to provide goods or services to the State of Texas.
+Vendor: An individual, business, or governmental entity that has a contract or purchase order to provide goods, equipment, or services to Texas Tech.
 May also be referred to as a contractor.

 3. Payment of Vendor Invoices